-Chairman of the General National Congress: Mohamed Magarief
+Chairman of the General National Congress: Nouri Abusahmen

 The 200-seat Congress, elected in July 2012 in the country's first free polls in decades, saw liberal, secular and independent candidates outflank the Muslim-Brotherhood-aligned Justice and Construction Party.

-It elected Mohammed Magarief of the small but influential National Front Party as its first chairman.
-He will serve as Libya's interim head of state until fresh elections are held in 2013, following the drafting of a new constitution.
+Mr Abusahmen will serve as Libya's interim head of state until fresh elections are held later in 2013, and will play a major part in drafting a new constitution.

-Mr Zidan was beaten to the chairmanship of the General National Congress in September by Mohamed Magarief, but parliament elected him prime minister a few weeks later in October 2012.
+Mr Zeidan was beaten to the chairmanship of the General National Congress in September by Mohamed al-Magarief, but parliament elected him prime minister a few weeks later in October 2012.

 His predecessor, Mustafa Abu Shagur, had failed in two attempts to form a government acceptable to Congress, largely because opposition groups, including the Muslim Brotherhood and the secular National Forces Alliance, felt under-represented.

-Mr Zidan, who is close to the National Forces Alliance of former prime minister Mahmoud Jibril, was a career diplomat who defected from Col Gaddafi in 1980 along with his boss then and now - the ambassador to India, Mohamed Magarief.
+Mr Zeidan, who is close to the National Forces Alliance of former Prime Minister Mahmoud Jibril, was a career diplomat who defected from Col Gaddafi in 1980 along with his boss then and now - the ambassador to India, Mohamed Magarief.
 During the 2011 civil war he was the opposition National Transitional Council's main point of contact with the European Union, and is credited with winning the rebels recognition by several European countries.

 Elected to the General National Congress as an independent, he beat the Muslim Brotherhood's Mohammed Harari to the premiership.
 His interim government faces the challenge of uniting secular, regionalist and Islamic interests in support of a new constitution and parliamentary elections in 2013.